 The story moves between two strong, intelligent women living centuries apart and the choices and decisions that they have to make in order to be true to themselves If you have the time to invest in one read, this book is my pick.

 Cyril Avery is not a real Avery- this is what his adoptive parents tell him.
 Cyril is born to a young woman out of wedlock and is adopted by a rich family in Dublin.

 He spends his life coming to know himself and who he wants to be.
 This is a touching and heartfelt story from the first page to the last.
 Even though this book is well over 500 pages, it didn’t feel long while I was reading it.
 This is definitely one of my favorite long books on this list.

 Lombardo’s debut is a tremendous book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.

-The story is told alternately in the present day when Jonah reunites with the daughter that gave him up in 15 years prior, and the past touching on moments in the Sorenson family history that are coming back to haunt them.
+The story is told alternately in the present day when Jonah reunites with the daughter that gave him up in 15 years prior, and the past touches on moments in the Sorenson family history that are coming back to haunt them.

 Each character is deliciously flawed in a way that makes you feel like you’ve known them for years.
 I love that at the heart of the story, the book is about the many forms of love and how to love well.
 I cannot believe that Claire Lombardo is not a 50 or 60-year-old woman with children of her own.

 The Bushes are modern-day American royalty.
 This story, while heavily fictionalized, is based on the life of Laura Bush.
 It covers her young life, meeting her husband and his illustrious family, and also his presidency.

 I didn’t know much about the Bush dynasty prior to reading this and while I realize it is fiction, it gave me some good insight into the political world of America.

 I read this book more than 20 years ago and I still feel emotional about this book.
 I have not re-read it to see if it has withstood the test of time but I have no doubt that it has.